akhawaja2014/Interactive-Segmentation-and-3D-Reconstruction-of-Tumor-and-Prostate-Lobes/README.md

 # Semi Automatic Segmentation of Prostate using Active Contour method
- Prostate cancer is most common cancer among men.
-There has been a lot of research to detect the cancer at the earliest possible stage.
-A number of meth- ods are available and used to detect tumor, but scientific community is always curious to and a compuationally cheap, reliable, robust and more accurate seg- mentation of prostate.
-This project proposes semi automatic segmentation of different zones of prostate as well as tumor using Active Contour Model.
-The project starts with GUI explanation, code structure, brief introduction of Prostate and discusses related biological pre-requisites to understand the aim of the project.
-We then describes active contour model and theory behind to let reader's know how it works.
+ Prostate cancer is the most common cancer among men.
+There has been a lot of research to detect cancer at the earliest possible stage.
+A number of meth- ods are available and used to detect tumors, but the scientific community is always curious to and a computationally cheap, reliable, robust, and more accurate seg- mentation of prostate.
+This project proposes semi-automatic segmentation of different zones of the prostate as well as tumor using the Active Contour Model.
+The project starts with a GUI explanation, code structure, and brief introduction of Prostate and discusses related biological prerequisites to understand the aim of the project.
+We then describe the active contour model and the theory behind it to let readers know how it works.
 The algorithm is implemented on MATLAB and an application is created.
 ## Author
-Arsalan Khawaja is an intern researcher at Endoscopy and Computer Vision Research Group at Clermont-Ferrand, France.
-His area of interest is Interactive segmentation of Medical Images, Image registration and Control theory.
+Arsalan Khawaja is currently a joint PhD Student at NTNU, Norway, and the University of Burgundy, France.
+His past experience includes intern researcher at the Endoscopy and Computer Vision (EnCoV) Research Group at Clermont-Ferrand, France, and as a Research Assistant at the Institute of Space Technology, Islamabad.
+His area of interest is Interactive Machine Learning, Image registration, Reflectance Transformation Imaging, and Control theory.
+Currently, he is working on developing Optimization Algorithms for Reflectance Transformation Imaging.
 ## User Guide
 The application was built on MATLAB app designer.
 It is relatively new platform and is different from GUIDE.
 App Designer is an interactive develop-